enhanced/enhanced.github.io/_posts/2016-02-12-Bristol-Buildout.md

     - http://apps.magicbug.co.uk/passcode/index.php
     - https://github.com/magicbug/PHP-APRS-Passcode
     - Code is included with pymultimonaprs also
->note It is CRITICAL to note that the GAIN needs to be adjusted to a value that the RTL-SDR supports, these values can be determined by running the rtl_test and then sampling to see what you get
+{: .note} It is CRITICAL to note that the GAIN needs to be adjusted to a value that the RTL-SDR supports, these values can be determined by running the rtl_test and then sampling to see what you get